memlens/blog/content/en/blog/linux-au-quotidient/mastering-File-Operations-in-Linux.md

 Now that you’ve mastered the basic file operations, you’re well on your way to becoming a **command line superstar**! ✨ You can create, move, copy, delete, and search files like a pro.
 But we’re not stopping here.

-In the next tutorial, we’ll dive into into builtins, external commands, aliases, and functions—each playing a vital role in helping you execute tasks quickly and effectively.
+In the next tutorial, we’ll dive into into builtins, external commands, aliases, and functions each playing a vital role in helping you execute tasks quickly and effectively.
 Ready to level up?
 Let’s get started!

 **[Next: Understanding and Mastering Linux Commands]({{< relref "understanding-and-Mastering-Linux-Commands" >}})**